Return to No Frills NZ Literature home page.

 'Really?'
 Helen remembered some papers she'd signed for the Prime Minister, three months ago.
 His farm.
 Would it be long before the police station radioed her new name?
 She asked, 'How could that happen?'

 'Search me.
 You think you know someone, eh.
 I've got this sergeant, he's a real one for swimming'--the policeman suddenly turned and winked at his partner--'and he saved up for years to put a pool in his back yard.
 Big concrete thing.
 Reckoned it really increased the value of his property.
 Anyway, come winter he drained the bloody thing out, and it rained so hard every day that the water-table raised.
 Pool started to float, eh.
-Couple of tonnes worth of pool lifted up out of the ground and cracked, right in half.
+Couple of tonnes worth of cement pool lifted up out of the ground and cracked, right in half.
 Shit, he was ropable.'

 'Yes,' said Helen.
 She handed over the slip of paper with her old address.